Sh Rashid seeks apology from Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SIALKOT: Federal Minister for Railways Sheikh Rashid Ahmed on Monday said that the people of Pakistan had shown their trust in the visionary and committed leadership of Prime Minister Imran Khan because they wanted to get rid of corruption by the previous rulers.
+SIALKOT: Federal Minister for Railway Sheikh Rashid Ahmed Monday said that the people of Pakistan had shown their trust in the visionary and committed leadership of Prime Minister Imran Khan because they wanted to get rid of corruption by the previous rulers.

 He was addressing at Chawinda, Pasrur, Sialkot and Sambrial on Monday.
 “Imran Khan is the Prime Minister of the country and there is no room for any deal with the corrupt elements who continued looting the national exchequer for the last three decades.”

-SIALKOT: Federal Minister for Railways Sheikh Rashid Ahmed on Monday said that the people of Pakistan had shown their trust in the visionary and committed leadership of Prime Minister Imran Khan because they wanted to get rid of corruption by the previous rulers.
+SIALKOT: Federal Minister for Railway Sheikh Rashid Ahmed Monday said that the people of Pakistan had shown their trust in the visionary and committed leadership of Prime Minister Imran Khan because they wanted to get rid of corruption by the previous rulers.

 He was addressing at Chawinda, Pasrur, Sialkot and Sambrial on Monday.
 “Imran Khan is the Prime Minister of the country and there is no room for any deal with the corrupt elements who continued looting the national exchequer for the last three decades.”